Habibur-Rahman-Sunny/english-janala/README.md

 ## 🚀 How to Run the Project Locally

-## 🚀 How to Run the Project Locally

 1. Download or clone the repository.

 2. Open the project folder on your computer.